cdttn99/Reaction-Timing-duel/README.md

 1. Do not hit the button before the timer goes off or you will lose a round by default.
 2. As soon as the lights flip from red to green attempt to hit your button as fast as possible
-3. Win Rounds 5 times in order to
+3. Win Rounds 5 times in order to win!

 INPUTS:
 - Switch: Changes the music staate and game state from on or off.
 Game states start as off and music starts as on